-Celebrate April Fools' Day with a science prank that is sure to amuse -- and educate.
-Your child will learn about air pressure as she participates in a race to see who can blow up a balloon the fastest.
+Celebrate April Fools' Day with a science prank that is sure to amuse—and educate too!
+Your child will learn about air pressure as she participates in a race to see who can blow up a balloon on the inside of a bottle the fastest.

-- Have your child use a permanent marker and a ruler to mark a point on each bottle about about seven inches from the bottom.
-This will be the mark both of you will "race" to -- first balloon to reach the mark wins.
+Have your child use a permanent marker and a ruler to mark a point on each bottle about about seven inches from the bottom.
+This will be the mark both of you will "race" to— and the first balloon to reach the mark wins.

 On the count of three, both you and your child should start blowing up your balloons.